-- below 16 is categorized as very good; - 16 to 31 is good; - 32 to 49 is moderate but there may be some adverse effects on very sensitive people; - 50 to 99 is poor and may have adverse effects on sensitive human and animal populations and may cause significant damage to vegetation and property; and - above 99 is categorized as very poor and may have adverse effects on a large proportion of those exposed (MOECC, 2010).
+- Below 16 is categorized as very good; - 16 to 31 is good; - 32 to 49 is moderate but there may be some adverse effects on very sensitive people; - 50 to 99 is poor and may have adverse effects on sensitive human and animal populations and may cause significant damage to vegetation and property; and - Above 99 is categorized as very poor and may have adverse effects on a large proportion of those exposed (MOECC, 2010).

 The Parry Sound AQI monitoring station is the closest station to the HIWEC study area, located approximately 70 km southwest.
 The 2014 daily data from this station shows an average AQI of 22.38 (good) with a standard deviation of 6.10.
-The lowest recorded AQI in 2014 was 7 (very good) on September 30 and October 16 and the highest recorded AQI was 45 (moderate) on May 26 (MOECC, 2014b).
+The lowest recorded AQI in 2014 was 7 (very good) on September 30 and October 16 and the highest recorded AQI was 45 (moderate) on May 26 (MOECC, 2014).

-The HIWEC activities associated with the site preparation and construction phase and the decommissioning phase will lead to emission products, including but not limited to, greenhouse gases (e.g., methane, and carbon dioxide), nitrogen dioxide, sulphur dioxide and suspended particles from vehicles and machinery operation.
-These emissions will fluctuate through the various construction and decommissioning related activities, with access road construction / reclamation, site grading, and preparation / reclamation of construction compounds, laydown yards and WTG staging areas having the highest potential for emissions because of increased construction or decommissioning equipment activities during this time.
+The HIWEC activities associated with the site preparation and construction phase will lead to emission products, including but not limited to, greenhouse gases (e.g., methane and carbon dioxide), nitrogen dioxide, sulphur dioxide and suspended particles from vehicles and machinery operation.
+These emissions will fluctuate through the various construction related activities, with access road construction / reclamation, site grading, and preparation / reclamation of construction compounds, laydown yards and WTG staging areas having the highest potential for emissions because of increased construction equipment activities during this time.
 In general these emissions will be temporary and localized.

-No emissions of odours are anticipated during construction or decommissioning activities.
+No emissions of odours are anticipated during construction activities.

-Table 4-9 describes potential effects on air quality that could occur during the construction of the HIWEC and identifies proposed mitigation strategies and residual effects.
-An evaluation of significance of these residual effects along with proposed monitoring and follow-up plans are described in Section 6 and Section 8 of the Final Draft EA Report of Volume A.
+Table 4-10 describes potential effects on air quality that could occur during the construction of the HIWEC and identifies proposed mitigation strategies and residual effects.
+An evaluation of significance of these residual effects along with proposed monitoring and follow-up plans are described in Section 6 and Section 8 of the Final EA Report of Volume A.

-Table 4-9: Proposed Mitigation Measures Associated with Emissions to Air Resulting from Construction
+Table 4-10: Proposed Mitigation Measures Associated with Emissions to Air Resulting from Construction

-Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Vehicle and equipment emissions contributing to a reduction in local air quality Minimize emissions from vehicles and equipment.
+Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Vehicle and equipment emissions contributing to a reduction in local air quality.
+Minimize emissions from vehicles and equipment.
 Equip vehicles with effective exhaust systems.
 Avoid unnecessary idling of engines.
 Ensure that construction equipment is frequently maintained and kept in good working condition.
 No residual effects

-Table 4-9: Proposed Mitigation Measures Associated with Emissions to Air Resulting from Construction
+Table 4-10: Proposed Mitigation Measures Associated with Emissions to Air Resulting from Construction

-Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Dust generation from vehicle use and construction activity contributing to a reduction in local air quality Minimize dust generation from vehicle use and construction activities.
+Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Dust generation from vehicle use and construction activity contributing to a reduction in local air quality.
+Minimize dust generation from vehicle use and construction activities.
 Implement construction speed limit of 30 km/hr on all access roads.
-Conduct dust suppression (i.e., spraying water on access roads and work areas) during dry conditions to minimize dust generation.
+Conduct dust suppression (i.e., spraying water on access roads and work areas) during dry conditions to minimize dust generation on vegetation.
+In the event that dust accumulates on leaves of plants, which may reduce photosynthesis, water will be used to wash dust off of vegetation.
 If complaints arise, develop and maintain a reporting log, respond to complaint in a timely fashion and mitigate accordingly.
 No residual effects